-What’s more, changing demographics and technology has transformed how grandparents relate to and stay connected to their grandchildren.
+What’s more, changing demographics and technology have transformed how grandparents relate to and stay connected to their grandchildren.
 Most of them represent a source of knowledge and guidance, providing physical and emotional support.

-Dr Arthur Kornhaber, a leading authority on the relationship between grandparents and grandchildren, and architect of many intergenerational programs, author of The Grandparent Solution, encourages grandparents to be philosophical about their new role.
+Dr Arthur Kornhaber, a leading authority on the relationship between grandparents and grandchildren, an architect of many intergenerational programs, and author of The Grandparent Solution, encourages grandparents to be philosophical about their new role.